Bayesian estimation of the low-energy constants up to fourth order in the nucleon-nucleon sector of chiral effective field theory: Statistical method

 \section{Statistical method}

 In this section we explain our method for inferring the joint posterior \pdf s for \textit{all} the LECs in the \NN\ sector of \chieft\ up to N3LO.
 After the specification of the prior and likelihood, our inference is performed in two stages.
 In a first step, we apply the HMC algorithm from Ref.~\cite{Svensson:2021lzs} to quantify the posterior \pdf s for the \NN\ LECs in the \np\ and \pp\ sectors conditioned on \np\ and \pp\ scattering data.
 The posteriors presented in this paper account for an uncorrelated \chieft{} error model conditioned on the order-by-order convergence pattern up to N3LO.
 In a second step, we marginalize-in the \nn\ non-derivative LEC \Ctnn\ and condition the inference on a single datum: the \nn\ scattering length in the $^{1}S_0$ partial wave, $\aexpnn = -18.9 \pm 0.4$ fm~\cite{Machleidt:2001rw,Gardestig:2009ya}.
 We note that this is one of the currently accepted values for this scattering length and that there are conflicting experimental values for which the experimental uncertainties are not fully understood.
 However, we do not account for this additional level of uncertainty.
 See, e.g., Ref.~\cite{Gobel:2021pvw} for a summary of the present status on this topic and the proposal of a novel method to measure the \nn{} scattering length.
-In this work we only operate with empirical data on scattering lengths and effective ranges for which electromagnetic effects have been removed.
-Similarly, our theoretical predictions for effective range parameters do not include any electromagnetic effects either.
+In this paper we only operate with empirical scattering lengths and effective ranges for which electromagnetic (EM) effects have been removed by the originators of those values.
+Similarly, our theoretical predictions for effective range parameters do not include any EM effects either.
+We do however include EM effects when we compute scattering cross sections during the HMC sampling.